RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 > closed
 > ```

-That's it for now.
-Rest assured there is more to come :)
+That's it for the first episode.
+Next I'll begin to explore using boxed function pointers to implement _Actors_.

 ```c++
 int main(int, char *[])